Pharma co-Vigilance Committee

 6 Dr. M.Rajendran Professor of General Surgery Member

-7 Dr.K.Vimala Assistant Professor of Obstetrics & Gynecology Member
+7 Dr.K.Vimala Assistant Professor of Obstetrics & Gynaecology Member

 Goal: